DeByeUSerSYstem/DEBUSSY_v2.2-UNIX/README.md

 Code
 ------

-The source code of the program can be found [here](WINDOWS/cygwin64/DEBUSSY_v2.2/src).
+The source code of the program can be found [here](DEBUSSY_v2.2-UNIX/UNIX/).

-For instructions to compile the program suite for UNIX systems please check the file [Programs_Installation_64bit_Windows.pdf](How2install/Programs_Installation_64bit_Windows.pdf).
+For instructions to compile the program suite for UNIX systems please check the file [Compiling the Debussy Suite on UNIX systems with Anaconda.pdf](How2install/Compiling the Debussy Suite on UNIX systems with Anaconda.pdf).

 MacOSX
 -------

-We recommend you to install the binaries found [here](WINDOWS).
+We recommend you to install the binaries found [here](macOSX).

-For instructions to install the program suite please check the file [Programs_Installation_64bit_Windows.pdf](How2install/Programs_Installation_64bit_Windows.pdf).
+For instructions to install the program suite please check the file [Programs_Installation_MacOSX.pdf](How2install/Programs_Installation_MacOSX.pdf).